-I get that, as very few people I meet ever want to get into property to actually become a landlord.
+I get it.
+Very few people I meet ever want to get into property investment to actually become a landlord.

 Their aims and ambitions are usually to become a Property Developer (and get their hands dirty) by focusing on refurbishments or they want to become a Property Investor, to build a portfolio that helps them retire young and rich with a passive income that supports their lifestyle.

 Now both are great aims and the Property Investor plan was the route I headed down when I first started out back in 2005.

 But they both come with ( & are often rarely talked about) a few hidden downsides.